Atlas Air Flight 3591: Conclusions

 On August 6, 2020, the NTSB posted the final accident report to their website, which stated:

-The NTSB found that the descent had proceeded normally until the go-around mode was actuated and the aircraft's autopilot and autothrottle increased engine thrust and nose-up pitch as designed.
+The NTSB found that the descent had proceeded normally until the go-around mode was activated and the aircraft's autopilot and autothrottle increased engine thrust and nose-up pitch as designed.
 Neither pilot verbally acknowledged that go-around mode had been actuated nor took any apparent action to deactivate it.
-Moments later, the first officer made nose-down flight control inputs for stall recovery, but the aircraft's stall warning systems had not actuated and FDR data was inconsistent with an aircraft in a stalled condition.
+Moments later, the first officer made nose-down flight control inputs for stall recovery, but the aircraft's stall warning systems had not activated and FDR data was inconsistent with an aircraft in a stalled condition.
 The NTSB concluded that the first officer most likely struck the go-around switch accidentally with his left wrist or his wristwatch while manipulating the nearby speedbrake lever and that neither pilot realized that the aircraft's automated flight mode had been changed.
 During a stall, established procedures called for the pilot flying (PF) to "Hold the control column firmly", "Disengage the autopilot and autothrottle", and "Smoothly apply nose-down elevator control to reduce the AOA (angle-of-attack) until stick shaker or buffet stops".
-The procedures further state that the pilot monitoring (PM) (in this case the captain) to monitor and call-out changes in altitude / airspeed, call-out any trend toward terrain, and to verify all required actions are being completed.
+The procedures further state that the pilot monitoring (in this case the captain) should monitor and call out changes in altitude / airspeed, call out any trend toward terrain, and verify that all required actions are being completed.
 While the first officer's flight control inputs were aggressive enough to override the autopilot, investigators concluded that the captain was distracted performing other tasks and had failed to monitor the aircraft's performance.

-The NTSB concluded that the aircraft was likely flying in IMC without the ground visible when the go-around mode was actuated, and the first officer most likely experienced a pitch-up or head-up somatogravic illusion, the false sensation that one is tilting backwards during unexpected forward acceleration in the absence of visible landmarks.
+The NTSB concluded that the aircraft was likely flying in IMC without the ground visible when the go-around mode was activated, and the first officer most likely experienced a pitch-up or head-up somatogravic illusion, the false sensation that one is tilting backwards during unexpected forward acceleration in the absence of visible landmarks.
 Pilots with limited instrument flight proficiency have a well-documented tendency to disregard flight instruments and act instinctively in reaction to this illusion.
 Investigators concluded that the pilots were unable to see the ground until the aircraft exited the clouds approximately 3000 ft above the bay, at which point safe recovery from the steep descent would have been impossible.